nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 internship entries without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 500 internship entries without a noticeable sluggishness in performance for typical usage.
+3. Should be able to respond to user input within 6 seconds.
-3. An undergraduate student with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A Computing undergraduate student with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Should be easily adopted by most Computing undergraduates students who have never used command line applications to track internships before.
+5. The user guide should be clear enough such that most Computing undergraduate students know how to use the core features of InternBuddy after reading the the user guide.
+6. The developer guide should be clear enough such that new developers are able to understand how the system is designed, and know how to contribute to the codebase after reading the guide.
+7. InternBuddy is not required to handle concurrent users.
+8. InternBuddy is not required to make data available online.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Computing undergraduate**: Refers to an undergraduate of the National University of Singapore who is currently studying towards a computing degree.
+* **Computing undergraduate**: Refers to a university undergraduate pursuing a computing degree.
 * **Tech stack**: Refers to a set of technologies that a company uses to create or maintain a software system or product.
 --------------------------------------------------------------------------------------------------------------------